krvss/graph-talk/README.rst

 Features
 ========

 * Easy to learn architecture
-    * Unlimited customization
+* Highly customizable
-    * Only requires Python 2.7.5+
+* Plain Python 2.7.5 or higher
 * Very small footprint

 Check the docs_ folder for the documentation and examples_ folder for examples of lexing, interpreting, and converting using Graph-talk.